 In most cases, if your credit limit increases, your credit score will improve.
-This due to something called credit utilization.

-If you boost your overall limit while maintaining the same spending habits, your utilization rate will drop — and help raise your score.
+If you boost your overall limit while maintaining the same spending habits, your utilization rate will drop, and help raise your score.

 Want a higher limit?
-Start by asking
+Try asking

 Think you want to increase your credit limit?
 There are a couple of ways to go about it.

-Are you sure you want more credit?
+Do you really want more credit?

-And, be aware that a request to raise a credit card's limit could result in what's called a "hard inquiry" into your credit.
+Plus, a request to raise a credit card's limit could result in what's called a "hard inquiry" into your credit.
 A hard inquiry from a lender can take points off your credit score and stay on your credit report for years.